Nium: History

 Nium announced on 26 April 2022 its agreement to acquire Socash Pte Ltd, a Singapore alternative payments network focused on non-traditional physical outlets.
 The acquisition also provided Nium with the International Remittance Hub license from Bank Negara Malaysia (the country's central bank).
 In May, it announced the availability of real-time payments in Malaysia.
 And now, Nium processes more than 80% of transactions worldwide in real-time.

 From June 2022, Nium has partnered with the Stellar Development Foundation (SDF), a non-profit that supports the growth of public blockchain Stellar, to enable payouts to 190 countries.

 In August 2022, Nium announced the appointment of Ramana Satyavarapu as Chief Technology Officer.
 Satyavarapu brings over 20 years of software engineering expertise from Microsoft, Google, Uber, Two Sigma and Finix.

 In October 2022, Nium teamed with B2B2C crypto infrastructure platform Zero Hash in a partnership that lets Nium's U.S. customers leverage crypto to fiat payment solutions.

 Also, In October, Nium appointed two new board members, Huey Lin and David Yates.
 The new independent directors have guided several organizations through stages of rapid growth.
 Huey Lin is a venture partner with GGV Capital, while David Yates is an executive partner at Siris Capital Group.

 In November 2022, Nium launched a closed-loop payments solution, Nium Airline Payments (NAP), powered by Universal Air Travel Plan (UATP).
 NAP provides airlines, travel agents, and online travel agencies (OTAs) sustainable closed-loop payment model.

 In December 2022, Paycell, Türkiye's digital payment platform, announced a strategic partnership with Nium to offer international money transfers from account to account using Nium's business payments infrastructure.

+In 2023, Nium's CEO, Prajit Nanu, stated in a Bloomberg interview that his company plans to go public in the US by Q2 2025.
+They also intend to acquire two to three payments startups, particularly in Africa, the Middle East, and Latin America.

+Following a hiring spree in 2021-2022, Instarem, a company under Nium, laid off around 10% of its employees in mid-2023.
+Subsequently, Nium announced a 10% workforce reduction on October 2, 2023 to its global employees.
+The news came just weeks after a grand opening of new offices in London and Singapore.